okmarq/news-parsing-service/README.md

 - there must be pagination at the end of the list of articles (10 per page)

 ### SETUP
+after starting the container,
+please wait for the application server to completely install dependencies then start the apache server before the application can be accessed

 start docker
 `docker-compose up -d`